Wassily Kandinsky: The artist as prophet

+Some of Kandinsky's works such as his now-lost painting Zweierlei Rot (1916) were displayed in the state-sponsored Degenerate Art exhibition.
+Works confiscated during the "degenerate art" campaign were either sold, exchanged or destroyed.
+A full inventory of more than 16,000 pieces of art can be accessed through the Victory and Albert Museum website.
+This includes works by Kandinsky.

 Fascinated by Christian eschatology and the perception of a coming New Age, a common theme among Kandinsky's first seven Compositions is the apocalypse (the end of the world as we know it).
 Writing of the "artist as prophet" in his book, Concerning the Spiritual in Art, Kandinsky created paintings in the years immediately preceding World War I showing a coming cataclysm which would alter individual and social reality.
 Having a devout belief in Orthodox Christianity, Kandinsky drew upon the biblical stories of Noah's Ark, Jonah and the whale, Christ's resurrection, the four horsemen of the Apocalypse in the book of Revelation, Russian folktales and the common mythological experiences of death and rebirth.
 Never attempting to picture any one of these stories as a narrative, he used their veiled imagery as symbols of the archetypes of death–rebirth and destruction–creation he felt were imminent in the pre-World War I world.

 As he stated in Concerning the Spiritual in Art (see below), Kandinsky felt that an authentic artist creating art from "an internal necessity" inhabits the tip of an upward-moving pyramid.
 This progressing pyramid is penetrating and proceeding into the future.
 What was odd or inconceivable yesterday is commonplace today; what is avant garde today (and understood only by the few) is common knowledge tomorrow.
 The modern artist–prophet stands alone at the apex of the pyramid, making new discoveries and ushering in tomorrow's reality.
 Kandinsky was aware of recent scientific developments and the advances of modern artists who had contributed to radically new ways of seeing and experiencing the world.

 Composition IV and later paintings are primarily concerned with evoking a spiritual resonance in viewer and artist.
 As in his painting of the apocalypse by water (Composition VI), Kandinsky puts the viewer in the situation of experiencing these epic myths by translating them into contemporary terms (with a sense of desperation, flurry, urgency, and confusion).
 This spiritual communion of viewer-painting-artist/prophet may be described within the limits of words and images.